acconeer/acconeer-python-exploration/docs/ref_apps/a121/parking.rst

 Configuration
 --------------
 The most basic configuration parameters for the reference application is the range settings (:attr:`~acconeer.exptool.a121.algo.parking._ref_app.RefAppConfig.range_start_m` and :attr:`~acconeer.exptool.a121.algo.parking._ref_app.RefAppConfig.range_end_m`).
 These determine the approximate range from the sensor wherein we expect to find a part of a car.
-Note that it is detrimental to the performace to let the range be to close to the sensor, it is not recommended to set the :attr:`~acconeer.exptool.a121.algo.parking._ref_app.RefAppConfig.range_start_m` closer than the direct leakage allows, which is constricted in Exploration tool as well.
+Note that it is detrimental to the performance to let the range be to close to the sensor, it is not recommended to set the :attr:`~acconeer.exptool.a121.algo.parking._ref_app.RefAppConfig.range_start_m` closer than the direct leakage allows, which is constricted in Exploration tool as well.
 If an object is blocking the sensor, even if the range setting is beyond it, it will still affect the signal.

 Ref App Parameters
 ^^^^^^^^^^^^^^^^^^
 This section contains all parameters that directly pertain to the reference application functionality.

 The :attr:`~acconeer.exptool.a121.algo.parking._ref_app.RefAppConfig.queue_length_n` parameter sets how many consecutive detections above the threshold that is needed to report a parked car.
-Note that this behaviour is closely related to the update rate, with a high update rate, it is natural to increase the number of required detections for parking detection.
+Note that this behavior is closely related to the update rate, with a high update rate, it is natural to increase the number of required detections for parking detection.

 The :attr:`~acconeer.exptool.a121.algo.parking._ref_app.RefAppConfig.amplitude_threshold` determines how many times the noise level the amplitude level needs to be in order to consider the signature as detected.